The Rite of the Open Circuit

 IX.
 The Closing

-The Three Markers are returned to their keepers or to the Circuit’s archive.
+The Three Markers go back to their keepers, or into the Circuit’s archive.
 The soldering iron is unplugged.
-The bench is wiped down by the new practitioner as their first act in their new station.
+The new practitioner wipes down the bench.
+That is their first act in their new station.

 The Witness: